 192.168.0.1as a default address that a home router might use.

-Back to DNS, the system takes domain names and keeps a distributed routing table of names to IP addresses across the collection of DNS servers.
+The system takes domain names and keeps a distributed routing table of names to IP addresses across the collection of DNS servers.
 Wait, what?

 DNS servers stack up into a gigantic hierarchy.
-When your browser makes a request, it asks the closest DNS server for the IP address of the domain name you requested.
+When your browser makes a request, it asks the closest DNS server to your machine for the IP address of the domain name you requested.
 The DNS server keeps a lookup table of domain names to IP addresses for a period of time.
 If the domain name isn’t in the table, it can ask another DNS server in a chain that will continue to look for the domain’s IP address.
 This leads to a couple of outcomes:

 - If none of the servers can find the domain, the browser gives up and shows you a message like “Hmm.
 We’re having trouble finding that site.” (from Firefox’s Server Not Found page).